liushihao456/nerd-svg-icons/README.md

-# nerd-icons for Emacs
+# nerd-svg-icons for Emacs
 ## GUI Emacs:
 ![Screenshot](./screenshot.png)

 ## Terminal Emacs (on macOS Terminal.app):
 ![Screenshot](./screenshot-terminal.png)

-nerd-icons makes inserting icons in Emacs graceful and painless.
+nerd-svg-icons makes inserting icons in Emacs graceful and painless.
 It uses SVG icons in GUI Emacs and [Nerd font](https://www.nerdfonts.com/) icons in Terminal Emacs.

 It is partially meant as an alternative to [`all-the-icons`](https://github.com/domtronn/all-the-icons.el) to provide better looking and experience.